matn7/CS-Notes/src/main/java/angular/ANGULAR.md

 **Angular vs JavaScript Design Pattern**

 - Traditional JS-Only Approach (Pull information out of the DOM):
-  - User enters a password length
+  - User enters a password length.
-  - User selects 'Include Letters'
+  - User selects 'Include Letters'.
-  - User clicks 'Generate' button
+  - User clicks 'Generate' button.
-  - We read the value of 'password length' input
+  - We read the value of 'password length' input.
-  - We read the value of all three checkboxes
+  - We read the value of all three checkboxes.
-  - We generate a random password
+  - We generate a random password.
-  - We throw the password in the 'output' input
+  - We throw the password in the 'output' input.
 - Angular Approach (Get information out of events):
-  - User enters a password length
+  - User enters a password length.
   - Event handler triggered, we store the value as a property on our component class instance:
-    - Need event handler to detect change + property on component class so the value can be used later
+    - Need event handler to detect change + property on component class so the value can be used later.
-  - User checks the 'Include Letters' checkbox
+  - User checks the 'Include Letters' checkbox.
   - Event handler triggered, we store the value as a property on our component class instance:
-    - Need event handler to detect change + property on component class so the value can be used later
+    - Need event handler to detect change + property on component class so the value can be used later.
-  - User clicks the 'Generate' button
+  - User clicks the 'Generate' button.
-  - Event handler triggered, we generate a password using the properties collected earlier
+  - Event handler triggered, we generate a password using the properties collected earlier.
-  - We update a 'password' property on the component class instance, which causes an update of the 'output' input
+  - We update a 'password' property on the component class instance, which causes an update of the 'output' input.

-**Structural Directives**
+**Structural Directives.**

 ![Structural Directives](images/str-attr-directives.png "Structural Directives")

-**Deploying Angular Apps**
+**Deploying Angular Apps.**

 - **now.sh:** Free, CLI-based deployments.
 Automatically figures out how to build your app.